How are billion dollar RIAs using AI differently

 - Pick a named owner (probably the principal at a sub-$1B firm).

-- Install AI as infrastructure, not subscriptions.
+- Implement AI as infrastructure, not subscriptions.

 - Write a one-page AI policy before you deploy anything.